Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Evaluation metrics for feature extraction

-DR for compression, denoising, and fusion is evaluated on the capacity of the reduced or reconstructed data to perform anomaly detection and prediction.
-Predictions are partitioned into classification and regression, and each is evaluated differently.
+FE for compression, denoising, and fusion is frequently evaluated by the capacity of the reduced or reconstructed data to perform anomaly detection and/or prediction.
+Anomaly detection is essentially a binary classification problem and is evaluated by plotting the Receiver Operator Characteristic (ROC) curve and measuring the Area Under the ROC Curve (AUC).
+Predictions are partitioned into classification and regression, and each is evaluated differently, depending on the data characteristics.

-Classification methods are often evaluated using the entries in a confusion matrix.
-In a binary classification task, the confusion matrix is

-Anomaly and change detection are often binary classification tasks (anomaly vs. no anomaly and change vs. no change) and, therefore, are evaluated using properties of the binary confusion matrix.
-The \textit{receiver operating characteristic (ROC)} curve is a standard method for evaluating anomaly detection.
-To define this curve, we first define the actual positive rate (TPR) as $\mathrm{TP}/(\mathrm{TP}+\mathrm{FN})$ and the false positive rate (FPR) as $\mathrm{FP}/(\mathrm{FP}+\mathrm{TN})$.
-ROC curve plots the FPR on the horizontal axis and the TPR on the vertical axis.
-Tuning a parameter in a classification or anomaly detection method traces out an ROC curve.
-Curves with higher TPR values and lower FPR values (higher and to the left) indicate better-performing methods.
-The \textit{area under the ROC curve (AUC)} is a standard metric for this phenomenon.
-Overall, AUC evaluates the trade-off between detection sensitivity and false alarms in binary classification.

-The \emph{F$1$ score} is the harmonic mean of precision and recall.
-Precision is the proportion of predicted positives that are correct,